Muhammad7839/Student-task-manager/README.md

 # Student Task Manager

 Student Task Manager is a simple system to help instructors and students keep track of student tasks and their completion status.
-It stores student records (id, name, class, task, status) in a Firebase Firestore database and provides a Java backend to add, view, update, and delete tasks.
+It stores student records (id, name, class, task, status) in a Firebase Firestore database and provides a Java backend and JavaFX frontend to add, view, update, and delete tasks.

 This project is for CSC 325 – Software Engineering.